 A digital assignment within pragmatics has to be submitted.

 Course assignments for seminars need to be completed regularly.

 This course will utilize a combination of lectures, seminars and workshops.
-Varied teaching methodologies will be employed, including, for example, experiential learning, cooperative learning and flipped classroom.
+Varied teaching approaches will be employed, including, for example, experiential learning, cooperative learning, flipped classroom and digital learning cycles.
 Much of the course content is not age specific and for that reason most topics will be presented to both groups at the same time.
 However, some of these topics may be contextualized and discussed at a deeper level in separate MGL1-7 & MGL 5-10 seminar groups.
 In addition, opportunities will be given for students to work on individual and group assignments in study groups.

 Suggested distribution of work hours: